2ar0n/rl_fun/README.md

 # RL fun

-This repository is dedicated to the implementation of various reinforcement learning algorithm for didactic purpose.
+This repository is yet another one dedicated to the implementation of various reinforcement learning algorithm for didactic purpose.
 It is designed around OpenAIs gym environment.

 # Dependencies